hmarrochio/Machine-Learning-and-the-Stock-Market/README.md

    This file contains 16 columns describing overall features relevant to the stock exchange of the companies featured in the S&P. The most important ones for our analysis are

    - `Symbol` : The symbol the stock is being exchanged as.
-   - `Shortname`: The shortname of the company
+   - `Shortname`: The shortname of the company.
-   - `Sector`: Sector that the company operates
+   - `Sector`: Sector that the company operates in.
    - `Weight`: Percentage of participation in the S&P market capital.

 3) __sp500_index.csv__